-Arch Biopartners Inc. (the "Company") is a portfolio based biotechnology company focused on the development of innovative technologies that have the potential to make a significant medical or commercial impact.
-The Company works closely with the scientific community, universities and research institutions to advance and build the value of select preclinical technologies, develop the most promising intellectual property, and create value for its investors.
+Arch Biopartners Inc. ("Arch" or the "Company") is a portfolio-based biotechnology company focused on the development of innovative technologies that have the potential to make a significant medical or commercial impact.
+Arch works closely with the scientific community, universities and research institutions to advance and build the value of select preclinical technologies, develop the most promising intellectual property, and create value for its investors.

-At present, the Company has four technologies in its portfolio under development:
+At present, the Company has four technology platforms in its portfolio under development:

-• Metablok - currently the Company's lead program and primary focus.
-Lead drug candidate Metablok (or 'LSALT peptide') has the potential to treat or prevent dipeptidase-1 (DPEP-1) mediated organ inflammation in the lungs, liver or kidneys which often results in organ damage or failure, including in the case of sepsis;

-• AB569 - a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs, and wounds;

-• Borg: Peptide-solid surface interface - binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and

-• MetaMx \square - proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.
+- MetaBlok TM currently the Company's lead program and primary focus.
+Lead drug candidate Metablok (or 'LSALT peptide') has the potential to treat or prevent dipeptidase-1 (DPEP-1) mediated organ inflammation in the lungs, liver or kidneys which often results in organ damage or failure, including in the cases of Sepsis and Covid-19; - AB569 a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs, wounds; - Borg: Peptide-Solid Surface Interface Binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and, - MetaMx TM proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.